 - assist eligible clients to live safely and with independence

 - be an adjunct to health treatment or a rehabilitation plan.

-The RAP National Schedule of Equipment lists the aids and appliances that are available.
-These items fall into the following broad categories:
+The RAP National Schedule of Equipment (RAP schedule) lists the aids, equipment and modifications that are available.
+These fall into the following broad categories:

 - falls prevention